 Sacajawea, it is clear to see in retrospect, was a person who landed squarely in a very hinge of history, a cutting edge of cultural upheaval and transition.
 She surfed that wave of the new.
 What meaning do we assign to her life?

 Was she a way-shower?
-Or was she co-opted by the invading forces, selling out her own and the land to the resource-hungry, avaricious invaders?
+Or a door opener, co-opted by the invading forces, selling out her own and the land to the resource-hungry, avaricious invaders?

 She was both.